Encompass Corporation Customer Service Agreement

 - all other terms of this Agreement.

-7.1.2 The Customer shall establish and maintain all reasonable technical and organisational measures against:
+7.1.2 The Customer shall establish and maintain all reasonable technical and organizational measures against:

 - unauthorised or unlawful access to and use of the Encompass Service; and